 Child Support Specialist is a position in Field Services, Business Services, and the Director’s Office.
 Through assisting with design and development, as well as delivery of program training materials, they educate new and existing program staff, and provide outreach to our community partners.

-Support Supervisor or Child Support Manager is a position in every office and team.
+Child Support Supervisor or Child Support Manager is a position in every office and team.
 Managers plan, organize, and direct the work assigned to the office, support staff as they complete their work and participate in the development of staff, team, and program goals.
 They are responsible for hiring and onboarding new employees.

 Child Attending School Specialists are positions in the Administrative Specialist job classification series and responsible for working cases with dependents reaching the age of 18 up to 21 and attending school.
 They review paperwork for compliance with our child attending school laws, suspend and reinstate obligations, and process objections when someone believes the child no longer qualifies as a child attending school.